 - Terrestrial Energy Inc up to 200 MW, Canada-based with US and British cooperation, inherently safe salt fuel in 2 sealed and replaceable core vessels (sequentially removed every 7 years for off-site reprocessing when it has cooled and fission products have decayed).
 Emergency cooling and residual heat removal are passive.
 Projected to be competitive with natural gas.
 First commercial reactor anticipated by the early 2020s.

 - Westinghouse 225 MW, US design, possibly licensed and produced in Britain, offers passive safety for 7 days.
-Based on their larger AP1000, the world’s most popular new nuclear plant being built, giving confidence that the SMR will also be popular, although progress is slow to date.
+Based on their larger AP1000, the world’s most popular new nuclear plant being built, giving confidence that the SMR would also be popular, although progress is slow to date.

 - An interesting option is the TerraPower 600 MW Travelling Wave concept, backed by Bill Gates of Microsoft fame (to be built in China from 2018).